Westhaven School Remote Learning Offer

 What are your expectations for my child’s engagement and the support

-We understand that for some of our pupils, completing school work at home can cause heightened anxiety and may affect behaviour at home.
-For this reason, although we offer a home learning programme, we accept for some of our pupils this is not appropriate.
+We understand that for some of our learners, completing school work at home can cause heightened anxiety and may affect behaviour at home.
+For this reason, although we offer a home learning programme, we accept for some of our learners this is not appropriate.
 Parents will be contacted weekly by the tutor team and any difficulties in home learning noted so that individual timetables can be amended.

 Parents are asked to familiarise themselves with the Google Classroom system.
-For online provision, parents are asked to familiarise themselves with their child’s timetable and to ensure the learning environment is appropriate, for example pupils should be wearing appropriate day wear, should not be on their mobile phones and use appropriate language.
+For online provision, parents are asked to familiarise themselves with their child’s timetable and to ensure the learning environment is appropriate, for example learners should be wearing appropriate day wear, should not be on their mobile phones and use appropriate language.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?